aayushhyadav/SafeDeals-Server/readme.md

 # Hybrid Privacy Preservation for Location-Based Advertisement

-This application makes use of geo-indistinguishability for perturbing actual location coordinates of users before sending them to the server.
-Suppose, (x, y) are actual coordinates then (x + rcos(w), y + rsin(w)) are sent to the server.
-This helps in preserving location privacy of users.
-Amount of perturbation is controlled by the privacy budget.
-With the help of perturbed coordinates and area of retrieval specified by the user, advertisements from nearby stores are shown to the user.
+SafeDeals uses the [Geo-indistinguishability algorithm](https://arxiv.org/abs/1212.1984) for perturbing the actual location coordinates of users before sending them to the server.
+This helps in preserving the location privacy of users.
+The amount of perturbation is controlled by the privacy budget, computed using the business density (number of businesses per sq km).
+With the help of perturbed coordinates and the area of retrieval specified by the user, advertisements from nearby stores are shown to the user.

-The Chicago Groceries Stores dataset was used for testing the application.
+The [Chicago Grocery Stores](https://www.kaggle.com/datasets/chicago/chicago-grocery-stores-2013) dataset was used for testing the clustering feature.
 This dataset has information about 500 grocery stores.
-K-means clustering algorithm is used to generate clusters of these stores.
-Distances between perturbed coordinates and centroids of clusters are computed on the server to select the nearby stores.
+The k-means clustering algorithm is used to generate clusters.
+The distances between perturbed coordinates and centroids of clusters are computed on the server to select the nearby stores.

-Stores can post details about their advertisements using this application.
-Statistical information about customers is also provided to stores for enhancing their business strategies.
-It is assumed that information like gender and age-group of customers is shared by stores.

-Analysts can query the database to gain insights into customer footfall by viewing the statistical data.
+<h4>Businesses can</h4>

+- Post advertisements
+- Get statistical information like the number of users interested in their offers for planning business strategies

+<h4>Additional Privacy Aspects</h4>

-To preserve customer privacy, noise is added to the results using the concept of differential privacy.
+- To prevent privacy breaches via statistical data, noise is added to the results using the concept of differential privacy.
+The privacy budget controls the amount of noise added.
-Amount of noise is controlled by the privacy budget.

-The application is robust against localization attack and map-matching attack.
+- The application is robust against localization attacks and map-matching attacks.

-The jupyter notebook is just for visualizing the clustering algorithm.
+<h4>To start the app locally - </h4>

-"npm run dev" -> starts the server.\
+- `npm run dev` -> starts the server.
-"npm run start" -> initiates the frontend application.\
-make sure that a local instance of mongoDB is up and running.\
+- Make sure that a local or production instance of MongoDB is up and running.
-APIs can be tested using postman.
+- Ensure to set up a local `.env` file (Refer [Example ENV](https://github.com/aayushhyadav/SafeDeals-Server/blob/release/1.0.0/exampleENV.txt)).